briancappello/flask-unchained/README.md

 └── unchained_config.py
 ```

-A larger application structure might look like this:
+And a larger application structure might look like this:

 ```
 /home/user/dev/project-root